MatrixManAtYrService/HelloWorld-sqlite/dependency.md

 ### Installation In Linux

-I found the ubuntu repo version to be a bit old for my taste, so I installed it from source:
+I found the ubuntu repo version to be a bit old for my taste, so I installed it from source.

     cd
     wget https://cmake.org/files/v3.4/cmake-3.4.1-Linux-x86_64.sh